 Deadheading marigold plants keeps those cheery flowers coming.
 Marigolds are annuals and not guaranteed to flower repeatedly.
-But they can populate your garden beds all summer long simply by regular marigold deadheading.
+They can populate your garden beds all summer long, however, simply by regular marigold deadheading.
 Marigolds, like cosmos and geraniums, bloom the entire growing season if you get busy removing spent marigold flowers.

 Don’t expect to limit your work deadheading marigold plants to one week or even one month.
 This is a job you will work at all summer long.
 Removing spent marigold flowers is a process that should continue as long as the plants are in bloom.
 If you want to know when to deadhead marigolds, start when you see the first faded blossom and keep on marigold deadheading all summer long.